Cody Sankey, Economy, Ind., represents the Angus breed during the Young Cattlemen’s Conference.

-According to NCBA, the aim of the YCC program is to give these young leaders an understanding of all aspects of the beef industry from grass to plate, and showcase issues management, research, education and marketing.
-Beginning in Colorado, the group got an inside look at many of the issues affecting the beef industry and the work being done on both the state and national level to address these issues on behalf of our membership.
-While in Denver, CattleFax provided a comprehensive overview of the current cattle market and emerging trends.
-At Safeway, the participants received a first-hand account of the retail perspective of the beef business and then toured the JBS Five Rivers’ Kuner feedyard, one of the largest in the nation, and the JBS Greeley packing and processing plant.
+While in Denver, participants were given an organizational overview of NCBA and the Beef Checkoff Program and CattleFax provided a comprehensive overview of the current cattle market and emerging trends.
+Visiting Safeway, the participants received a first-hand account of the retail perspective of the beef business and then toured the JBS Five Rivers Kuner feedyard, one of the largest in the nation, and the JBS Greeley packing and processing plant.

-From Denver, the group traveled to Chicago where they were able to visit the Chicago Board of Trade, learning about risk-management and mitigation tools available to the cattle industry.
-In Chicago, they also visited McDonald’s Campus and OSI, one of the nation’s premiere beef patty producers.
-After the brief stop in Chicago, the group concluded their trip in Washington D.C. for an issue briefing on current policy priorities; including trade and Country-of-Origin Labeling and ample opportunity to visit with their congressional representatives.
+From Denver, the group traveled to Chicago, where they visited McDonald’s Campus and OSI, one of the nation’s premiere beef patty producers.
+After the brief stop in Chicago, the group concluded their trip in Washington, D.C., for an in-depth briefing on current policy issues including international trade and increasing environmental regulations.

 The Young Cattlemen's Conference (YCC) provides a platform to help develop future leaders in the beef industry.
 The conference aids in developing leadership skills in our young Angus breeders and allows them to participate in a program that will expose them to many aspects of the cattle industry.
 Many areas of the beef industry are covered while on tour with the Young Cattlemen's Conference (YCC) including industry structure, management issues, production research, marketing, legislative affairs, just to name a few.